Watch the Video Below for a Virtual Tour

 At Cornerstone Christian Academy, we believe that a love of learning and a heart for God forms at the earliest age.
 Our Early Childhood Program is designed to capitalize on these formative years, and the natural curiosity and enthusiasm our youngest learners bring to exploring the world around them.

 With programs beginning at two-years of age, Cornerstone’s Early Childhood Education Program focuses on providing a warm and caring atmosphere where children feel secure in their environment, confident in their abilities; and develop a deep and long-lasting love for learning.
+CCA utilizes the Bob Jones Preschool Curriculum.
+This curriculum is designed to provide a rigorous and bible-based learning experience to assist in our young scholars' academic and spiritual journey.

 Our comprehensive early childhood academic curriculum focuses on: